Stefan Dohr plays Hans Abrahamsen at the BBC Proms

 Prom 25 programme

-I wanted to learn more of the composer’s intentions and about how the work came into being, so I turned to a conversation found on Berlin Phil’s Digital Concert Hall platform, given after the very first rehearsal of Hans Abraham’s Horn Concerto in January 2020.
-Dohr, principal horn of the Berlin Phil, chatted with Danish composer, Hans Abrahamsen and Estonian American conductor, Paavo Järvi.
+I wanted to learn more of the composer’s intentions and about how the work came into being, so I turned to a conversation found on Berlin Phil’s Digital Concert Hall platform, given after the very first rehearsal of Hans Abrahamsen’s Horn Concerto in January 2020.
+Dohr, principal horn of the Berlin Phil, chatted with the Danish composer, and Estonian American conductor Paavo Järvi.
 All seated upstairs in the Philharmonie with those famous peach iridescent bubbles sparkling in the background.

 A conversation